How To Setup and Configure Proxy Server - Squid Proxy

 💡

-In the squid.conf configuration, the setting will work in order so if you want to allow something, that should be before the deny all rule.
+In Squid, the configuration rules will be applied in order.
+So if you want to allow something, add it before the deny all rule.

 Use the following command to see whether the syntax is correct.